RIDING TYPE | ◆︎◆︎ Expert

 SEASON | July – August

-Road Surface: Singletrack on clay based soil, some rocky scree crossings.
+• Road Surface: Primarily singletrack on clay-based soil, with some rocky scree crossings.

-Physical Difficulty: Difficult.
-High altitudes (over 10,000 feet), steep climbs and long unsupported sections.
+• Physical Difficulty: Difficult (due to high altitudes over 10,000 feet, steep climbs, and long unsupported sections).

 MEETING PLACE AND TIME